 Some details of the geologic origin of the Devils Postpile are not completely clear, but enough is known to reconstruct much of the story.
-Until recently, it was thought to have formed about one million years ago.
+Until relatively recently, it was thought to have formed about one million years ago.
 Current studies suggest that the Postpile was formed less than 100,000 years ago when a cooling lava flow cracked into multi-sided columns.
 However, to fully understand the geologic setting of the Postpile we must go back millions of years to a time when there was no Sierra Nevada and California was a shallow sea.

 The beginning of North America